ankit1068/Resume_maker/README.md

 │── README.md          # Documentation
 ```

-## Contributing
-Contributions are welcome!
-Feel free to submit issues and pull requests.
+Author

+👤 Ankit (ankit1068)

+GitHub: ankit1068

 ## License
 This project is licensed under the MIT License.

 ## Contact
-For any queries, reach out to **your_email@example.com** or create an issue on the repository.
+For any queries, reach out to "ankitrajj1068@gmail.com" or create an issue on the repository.